fusionfabric/open-api-standard/Security.md

 # Security
 {: .no_toc}

-This section provides an overview of Security considerations for APIs:
+This section provides an overview of Security considerations for Finastra APIs:

 - TOC
 {:toc}